Utah Becomes First State to Lower BAC Limit to .05

 - high visibility law enforcement with routine checkpoints;

 - Ignition interlock devices;

 - Full public support to keep roads safe by using designated drivers, ride-sharing or public transit to get home safely.

 Alcohol-related accidents are more prevalent at certain times of the week.
 Almost twice as many alcohol-related traffic accidents occur on weekends as compared to weekdays, according to MADD.
 In 2016, 30 percent of drivers involved in fatal accidents at night were intoxicated, compared to 10 percent during the day.

 Hiring a Lawyer When You’re Injured by a Drunk Driver in New Mexico

 If you have been injured by a drunk driver in New Mexico, you should immediately get medical attention.
-Next, contact Parnall Law Firm, LLC to schedule a free consultation to discuss your case.
+Next, contact Parnall Law Firm to schedule a free consultation to discuss your case.
 Our understanding attorney can explain your legal options and guide you on your path to recovery.
 You owe it to yourself to talk with a lawyer before accepting any settlement offered by another driver’s insurance company.
 The settlement may be far less than the case is actually worth.
 Don’t trust the insurance company to do the right thing.